rationaledesign/rationale/articles.markdown

 og_image: "/uploads/rationale_og.jpg"
 ---

-This is the news page
+This is the articles page